kaushikgopal/henry-jekyll/README.md

 ## Firebase Hosting (included with Docker container)

 Another good option to publish your blog is [Firebase hosting](https://firebase.google.com/docs/hosting).
 It includes a pretty generous free plan and allows plenty of customizability.
-The included Docker container comes prebuilt with firebase tools installed.
-This makes it a breeze to setup publishing.
 Here's a [setup guide](./publishing_firebase_hosting.md).

 # Contributing